exploringfinance/etrader/cran-comments.md

 ## Other Comments
 All tests are blocked from CRAN because they require account authentication to be run.
-Needed to resubmit for a bug fix in trailing stop orders.
+Needed to resubmit for a bug related to Authentication.